"Jeopardy!" host Alex Trebek suffers mild heart attack

-LOS ANGELES U.S. television game show host Alex Trebek is recovering from a mild heart attack he suffered on Saturday, but is expected to recover in time to begin filming the next season of "Jeopardy!" in July, his studio said.
+LOS ANGELES U.S. television game show host Alex Trebek is recovering from a mild heart attack he suffered on Saturday, but is expected to recover in time to begin filming the next season of "Jeopardy!" in July, his studio said on Sunday.

-Trebek, 71, was admitted into Cedars-Sinai Medical Center in Los Angeles on Saturday, Sony Television said in a statement.
+Trebek, 71, was admitted into Cedars-Sinai Medical Centre in Los Angeles on Saturday, Sony Television said in a statement.

 "Trebek is in good spirits and is currently under observation and undergoing further testing," the statement said.